mozilla-l10n/localizer-documentation/README.md

 ## GitHub Pages

-To generate these pages, [mdBook](https://github.com/rust-lang/mdBook/) is used and built automatically via Travis, and changes pushed to the `gh-pages` branch.
+To generate these pages, [mdBook](https://github.com/rust-lang/mdBook/) is used and built automatically via GitHub Actions, and changes pushed to the `gh-pages` branch.
 If you want to build and preview the pages locally, [install Rust and cargo](https://www.rust-lang.org/learn/get-started) and then run the following commands from the root of the repository:

 ```
 $ cargo install --vers "^0.3" mdbook-toc